 Al Tompkins is the senior faculty for broadcasting and online content at The Poynter Institute.
 He led a session Saturday morning showcasing 15 new online tools that have the ability to change the way a journalist presents a story.
 The following are the tools that he mentioned with a brief description: snipandshare: Google Chrome released this extension this morning and it makes posting content such as GIFs, still images, video or words to social media much easier.

-View the story “”Follow the Money” gave pointers on investigative journalism ” on Storify]
+[View the story “”Follow the Money” gave pointers on investigative journalism ” on Storify]

 With Excellence in Journalism 2014 in the books, find out what attendees thought about the event and what they expect of next year’s conference in Orlando.
 Also check out noteworthy statistics from this year’s conference.
 The 950 journalist who attended Excellence in Journalism 2014 were able to choose from more than 50 workshops and breakout sessions.

 Attendees and registered SPJ members were able to vote for the upcoming year’s directors and representatives since Thursday when the Excellence in Journalism conference began.
 And doing so in appropriate fashion for the digital age; for the first time members were able to cast their votes via an online voting system.